-The Management Regulations provide for different unit classes in the Fund.
-The unit classes may differ in particular in terms of costs and expenses or the use of income or type of investor or level of applicable taxe d'abonnement (pursuant to Chapter 23 of the Law of 2010) as well as regarding any other criteria as determined by the Management Company.
+The Fund's Management Regulations can provide different unit classes for the Fund.
+The unit classes may differ from each other especially in terms of expenses and costs or the way in which the income is used and the type of investors.
 All units bear equal entitlement to participate in yields, price gains and liquidation proceeds pertaining to their unit class from the date they are issued.